cmu-phil/tetrad-manual-rtd/docs/algorithms/fask-vote.md

   Proceedings of the Conference on Causal Learning and Reasoning (CLeaR).
   (FASK is described in detail in the supplementary materials.)

-There is no separate paper devoted solely to FaskVote; it is an experimental extension that combines these two ideas.
+There is no separate paper devoted solely to FaskVote; it is an extension that combines these two ideas.

 ---

 ## Summary

-FaskVote is an **experimental multi-dataset voting wrapper**: it uses **IMaGES** to learn a consensus adjacency graph and then applies **FASK** to each dataset to determine edge direction, combining these via a simple **majority vote**.
+FaskVote is an **multi-dataset voting wrapper**: it uses **IMaGES** to learn a consensus adjacency graph and then applies **FASK** to each dataset to determine edge direction, combining these via a simple **majority vote**.
 It is useful when you have many related datasets and want a non-Gaussian, skewness-based group-level orientation mechanism without resorting to bootstrapping a single dataset.